Discover Jesus \ Events \The Last Supper

 • The Cup of Blessing

-As they brought Jesus the third cup of wine, the "cup of blessing," he stood up from the couch and, taking the cup in his hands, blessed it, saying: "Take this cup, all of you, and drink from it.
-This will be the cup of my remembrance.
-This is the cup of the blessing of a new era of grace and truth.
-This will be a symbol to you of the bestowal and ministry of the divine Spirit of Truth.
-And I will not drink this cup with you again until I drink it anew with you in the Father's eternal kingdom."
+As they brought Jesus the third cup of wine, the "cup of blessing," he stood up from the couch and, taking the cup in his hands, blessed it, saying: ""Take this cup, all of you, and drink of it.
+This shall be the cup of my remembrance.
+This is the cup of the blessing of a new dispensation of grace and truth.
+This shall be to you the emblem of the bestowal and ministry of the divine Spirit of Truth.
+And I will not again drink this cup with you until I drink in new form with you in the Father’s eternal kingdom."

 The apostles all felt that something extraordinary was happening as they drank of this cup of blessing in deep reverence and perfect silence.
 The old Passover commemorated the release of their ancestors from a state of racial slavery into individual freedom; now the Master was initiating a new commemorative supper as a symbol of the new era in which the enslaved individual emerges from the bondage of ritualism and selfishness into the spiritual joy of the brotherhood and fellowship of the liberated faith sons of the living God.

-After they meditated for a few moments, Jesus continued speaking: "When you do these things, remember the life I have lived on earth among you and rejoice that I am going to continue to live on earth with you and serve through you.
-As individuals, do not contend among yourselves as to who will be the greatest.
-Be all as brethren.
-And when the kingdom grows to encompass large groups of believers, likewise you should refrain from contending for greatness or seeking preferment between such groups."
+After they meditated for a few moments, Jesus continued speaking: "When you do these things, recall the life I have lived on earth among you and rejoice that I am to continue to live on earth with you and to serve through you.
+As individuals, contend not among yourselves as to who shall be greatest.
+Be you all as brethren.
+And when the kingdom grows to embrace large groups of believers, likewise should you refrain from contending for greatness or seeking preferment between such groups."

 They ended this celebration of the old but bloodless Passover in connection with the inauguration of the new supper of remembrance by singing, all together, the one hundred and eighteenth Psalm.